DHI-GRAS/map-storytelling/README.md

 	- `onChapterExit` - an array of layers that are meant to be removed from the map based on the `visible: false` value and the previously added layers with their ids.

+### Contributing

+If you encounter any problems or have any feature suggestions, feel free to open an Issue and eventually propose a PR.